rjobidon/esp-motor-wifi/README.md

 ## Presentation

 In this project, you will learn how to control two DC motors using the ESP-8266 via WiFi.
-Commands can be sent fron a web browser to a web server running on the ESP-8266.
+Commands can be sent from any web browser to the web server running on your ESP-8266.

 ## How It Works